joseluistello/joseluistello/README.md

 ---

 **I am a data analyst and software developer from México.
-I love writing, learning and business-related analysis.
+I love to write about technical topics on my [blog](https://joseluistello.live/). learning and business-related analysis.
 I have a [blog](https://joseluistello.live/) where I write about what I know and love.**

 - 🌱 I’m currently learning data engineering.
 - ⚡ I love read mangas, books, tech & business blogs.